(Deutsch) Biodiversität ist die Grundlage für Terroirqualität

 The poultry industry is struggling more and more with livestock disease.
 Often this can be traced back to microbial pathogens and ammonia in the litter.
 The addition of highly porous biochar can serve to reduce toxic ammonia pollution in the coops and regulate the moisture level of the litter.
 The ...

-by Hans-Peter Schmidt und Claudio Niggli
+by Hans-Peter Schmidt und Bishnu Hari Pandit

-by Claudio Niggli und Hans-Peter Schmidt
+by Kathleen Draper and Hans-Peter Schmidt

 Treating liquid manure with biochar